Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Related work

-\header{Preventing shortcut features} Some work examines data augmentation to learn strong feature representations.
+Some work examines data augmentation to learn strong feature representations.
 Good augmentations retain task-relevant information while removing task-irrelevant nuisances~\citep{tian2020what}.
-The main purpose of removing task-irrelevant nuisances is to prevent encoders from using this information as a shortcut. \citet{xiao2021what} show that the features needed to learn good representations depend on the down-stream task. \ac{ICR} does not depend on augmentations to generate positive and negative pairs.
-These pairs are given by the annotations of the benchmark datasets~\cite{young2014image, lin2014microsoft}.
-The difficulty of the discrimination task mainly depends on which candidates are present in the training batch.
+The main purpose of removing task-irrelevant nuisances is to prevent encoders from using this information as predictive features during training. \citet{xiao2021what} show that the features needed to learn good representations depend on the down-stream task. \ac{ICR} does not depend on augmentations to generate positive and negative pairs.
+These pairs are given by the annotations of the benchmark datasets~\citep{young2014image, lin2014microsoft}.
+The difficulty of the discrimination task (and hence the learned features) mainly depends on which candidates are present in the training batch.

 The generalizability of contrastive learning methods is also influenced by the number of (hard) negatives present in a training batch.
 In general, the larger the number of in-batch negatives, the higher the down-stream evaluation performance~\citep{chen2020simple}.
-Some work has focused on methods to increase the number of negatives during training~\cite{he2020momentum} or on applying hard-negative mining strategies to increase the number of hard negatives in the batch~\cite{Hofstatter_etal_SIGIR2021,lindgren2021efficient, xiong-etal-2021-ance-iclr}.
+Some work has focused on methods to increase the number of negatives during training~\citep{he2020momentum} or on applying hard-negative mining strategies to increase the number of hard negatives in the batch~\citep{lindgren2021efficient, xiong-etal-2021-ance-iclr}.
+Since we are focusing on a resource-constrained setup in this work, scaling up the batch size to increase the number of (hard) negatives is not a feasible solution.
+Moreover, the \ac{COCO} dataset contains many visually similar images \citep{parekh2020crisscrossed}.
+Mining visually similar images as (hard) negatives will result in a suboptimal supervision signal, which makes hard-negative mining also not a feasible approach to reduce shortcut feature suppression.

+\header{Shortcut feature representations} \citet{robinson2021can} show that the contrastive InfoNCE loss \citep{oord2018representation} does not guarantee avoidance of shortcut feature representations.
+Shortcut feature representations are solutions that suppress predictive input features, i.e., a shortcut to discriminate between matching/non-matching candidates.
+The features learned by the InfoNCE loss depend on the difficulty of instance discrimination during training.
+If the instance discrimination task is easy to solve during training, the model will learn shortcut features.
+Especially in a resource-constrained \ac{ICR} training setup, the contrastive objective is easy to solve, since there is only a limited number of (hard) negative samples in the training batch, which will result in shortcuts/predictive feature suppression.